 Bring your spirit of adventure, pack your sense of humor and prepare for snow in all its glorious variations.
-It's a season of extremes.
+Winter is a season of extremes.
 Average annual snowfall is more than 270 inches, but the winter of 1997 delivered more than 400 inches.
 Temperatures generally hover in the 20s and 30s (Fahrenheit), but the recorded low was minus 32 on Dec.
 30, 1968.

-Safety and comfort are primary.
 Living quarters and other buildings are kept as warm as possible, but heavy clothing is advised and all the quilts you want will be provided.
 Hot meals are served family-style in the Dining Hall, with an emphasis on homemade bread baked daily.
 Electricity is a precious commodity—by all means, leave hair dryers and other personal appliances at home.

 - Have readily at hand (not tucked away in your luggage) cold-weather clothing for the 40-minute bus ride between Lucerne (where you'll leave the boat) and Holden Village.
 NOTE: Most travel goes as planned, but there is always the possibility of avalanches and other adventures that can delay that bus trip.
 Be prepared for the unexpected.